How to Create Shade in a Hot Conservatory Using Shade Sails

 To start with measure your conservatory space carefully, and allow a little extra as the sails will be attached with ropes which add several centimetres to the overall size of each sail.
-The ropes mean you can adjust the sizes a little, which is very helpful especially in oddly shaped rooms.
+The ropes on the corners allow you to adjust the sizes a little, which is very helpful especially in oddly shaped rooms.
 Remember, if the sails are too big for the space, they will hang down and look baggy, so think about the best size for the space.

 The fabric is lightweight, and the Kookaburra brand of sails I have used block 95% of UV light, so although they look like functioning sails, they are actually purpose made shade makers.